 1. Wearable Technology Keeps Us Fit

 Some of the most-used wearable technologies aim to make users healthier in their day-to-day life.
-In fact, 71% of Americans say that wearable technology has improved their health.
+71% of Americans say that wearable technology has improved their health.

-Let’s check out this most popular fitness band Fitbit Flex-The bracelet comes with many monitoring features to help you create goals and improve your fitness by tracking your daily life activity levels, sleep cycle and your nutrient intake.
-The key advantage of this fitness band is its advanced functionality of tracking your progress and sending alerts on goals to better fitness level.
+Let’s check out this most popular fitness band Fitbit Flex-The bracelet comes with many monitoring features to help you create goals and improve your fitness by tracking your daily life activity levels, sleep cycle, and your nutrient intake.
+The key advantage of this fitness band is its advanced functionality of tracking your progress and sending alerts on goals to better fitness levels.

 The Fitbit Flex

-This bracelet has a unique feature to detect when user is in a lighter sleep cycle and then starts to gently wake you up by vibrating during sleep cycle.
+This bracelet has a unique feature to detect when the user is in a lighter sleep cycle and then starts to gently wake you up by vibrating during the sleep cycle.

 The Lumo Back–

-Another interesting device is the Lumo Back , that can track sleep movement and body posture.
-Thimble Bioelectronics are currently developing a wearable pain relief which will be transmitting electric currents to chronic pain spots.
-It means that we will be healing a pain in the same way that we treat a cut by putting on a bandage.
+Another interesting device is the Lumo Back, which can track sleep movement and body posture.
+Thimble Bioelectronics is currently developing a wearable pain relief that will be transmitting electric currents to chronic pain spots.
+It means that we will be healing pain in the same way that we treat a cut by putting on a bandage.

 2. Wearable Technology Saves Lives